SRI-CSL/yices2/doc/sphinx/source/term-operations.rst

    - *t* must be an array of *n* arithmetic terms

-   - all the elements of *q* must be canonicalized
+   - All the elements of *q* must be canonicalized

    Like the previous function, you must include the header :file:`gmp.h` before including :file:`yices.h` to ensure that